SeisComP/seiscomp/doc/base/glossary.rst

          primary microseisms).

    miniSeed
-      `miniSeed <http://www.iris.edu/data/miniseed.htm>`_ is the standard for
+      miniSEED is the
-      the exchange of seismic time series.
-It uses a fixed record length and applies data compression.
+      standard for the exchange of seismic time series.
+It uses a fixed record length and applies data compression as defined in :cite:t:`seed-2012`.

    MMI
       Modified Mercalli Intensity